trusted-programming/trusted-programming.github.io/articles/opensource-contributions.md

 ### (rustdoc) Don't mark "safe" intrinsics as unsafe

 Some rust intrinsics are safe to be used.
 This [pull request](https://github.com/rust-lang/rust/pull/86327) propagates this change to rustdoc.

+### (rustc/infra) Enforce error codes checks

+The Rust compiler uses error codes (which look like "E0111") and provide an explanation alongside them which can be seen using `rustc --explain E0111`.
+However, as time passes, some error codes are not used anymore and are often not cleaned up correctly.
+This [pull request](https://github.com/rust-lang/rust/pull/86137) ensures that they are cleaned up appropriately if they are removed by sending an error when the `tidy` check is run.